UK warns Argentina over Falklands "aggression"

 “Britain’s excuses for not negotiating are unfounded,” Alicia Castro, the Argentine ambassador to London, wrote in an article for the Independent newspaper.

-“They cannot hide behind the so-called self-determination of the islanders when no UN resolution has recognised such a right.”
+“They cannot hide behind the so-called self-determination of the islanders when no U.N. resolution has recognized such a right.”

 As well as stepping up its rhetoric, Argentina has been applying diplomatic and economic pressure.